Junius Ho: Legal career

 After gaining his qualifications he was admitted as a solicitor in Hong Kong in 1988 and similarly admitted in Singapore, and England and Wales in 1995 and 1997.
 He is the senior partner of a law firm in Hong Kong and a principal representative of a law firm in Guangzhou.
 His major practice field is civil litigation, specialising in shareholders' disputes and family disputes.
 He was appointed a China-Appointed Attesting Officer in 2003.

 He became the vice-president of the Law Society of Hong Kong in June 2005 and was elected president for a one-year term in May 2011, after which he has served as a council member.

-In 2017, his legal qualifications in England and Wales, and Singapore was disputed, and the Solicitors Regulation Authority (SRA) was contacted regarding this matter.
+In 2017, his legal qualifications in England and Wales, and Singapore were disputed, and the Solicitors Regulation Authority (SRA) was contacted regarding this matter.
 It was reported that the individual by the name of "Junius Kwan-Yiu Ho" does not appear to be on the SRA's records.
 The dispute, however, was later clarified, for a member by the name of "Kwan Yiu Ho" does appear to be on SRA's records.

 Honorary awards

 Anglia Ruskin University

-In 2011, Junius Ho was bestowed with an Honorary Doctor of Laws by Anglia Ruskin University, with the university describing him as an "outstanding ambassador".
+In 2011, by Anglia Ruskin University granted Junius Ho the degree Honorary Doctor of Laws, with the university describing him as an "outstanding ambassador".
 After the 2019 Yuen Long attack, an online petition via Change.org was launched urging Anglia Ruskin University to reconsider the honorary award, and the university was notified after the petition reached 500 signatures on 25 July 2019.
 On 26 October, Lord Alton of Liverpool published a letter addressed to the vice-chancellor of Anglia Ruskin University, requesting the university to consider removing Ho's honorary doctorate, citing alleged examples of "misogyny", "extremism" and "racism".
 On 28 October 2019, at the urging of activist Luke de Pulford Anglia Ruskin University withdrew Ho's honorary degree following an investigation, with a statement from the university noting, "Mr Ho's conduct since he was honoured has caused increasing concern."

 China University of Political Science and Law

-On 6 December 2019, Ho received an honorary law doctorate at the China University of Political Science and Law for his "outstanding contribution and achievements in the legal sector".
+On 6 December 2019, Ho received an honorary doctorate in law from the China University of Political Science and Law for his "outstanding contribution and achievements in the legal sector".